 There were several branches of the Honeyborne family living in the Thornbury area.
-We have concentrated on that of John Honeyborne, born in Thornbury about 1829, the son of John Honeyborne, a mason, and his wife, Sophia.
+We have concentrated on that of John Honeyborne, baptised in Rockhampton on 29th May 1830, the son of John Honeyborne, a mason, and his wife, Sophia (nee Watkins).

 John Honeyborne – in the 1841 census John’s parents, John and Sophia, were living at Morton, just outside Thornbury.
 John senior was a mason aged 50 and Sophia was aged 40.
 They had four children living them: Henry aged 15, Ann aged 13, John aged 12 and Martha aged 9.
 Sophia died in 1848 and John snr was buried on 19th April 1849 aged 60.